SUMMARY OF QUALIFICATIONS

 AmeriCorps VISTA Leader-Program Development at Partners For Education, Berea College, Kentucky.
-Support for 24 VISTAs as they build capacity and sustainability for nonprofits in southeastern Kentucky and Appalachia; evaluation of VISTA member performance and satisfaction; assessment of VISTA professional development plans and needs, compilation of VISTA community and site profiles to improve PFE’s VISTA program and member effectiveness.
+Support for 24 VISTAs as they build capacity and sustainability for nonprofits in southeastern Kentucky and Appalachia; assist with data collection and CNCS report writing, evaluation of VISTA member performance and satisfaction; assessment of VISTA professional development plans and needs, compilation of VISTA community and site profiles to improve PFE’s VISTA program and member effectiveness.

 Independent teaching artist in Henderson, Kentucky, providing innovative, helpful and meaningful visual art programming to Henderson County High School’s after school program and Central Academy, Henderson’s alternative school for at-risk middle/high schoolers, funded by grant from Center for Youth Justice and Services.
 Teaching artist at Redbanks Independent Living Centers, funded by Kentucky Foundation For Women Art Meets Activism Grant.
 Teaching artist at United Caring Day Shelter homeless shelter, Evansville, Indiana, funded by grant from the Pollination Project.

 AmeriCorps Senior Corps member as Project Manager for RiverBend Academy, a nonprofit arts organization.
 Duties included community outreach as teaching artist for Henderson schools and senior centers; fundraising, grant writing, strategic planning, marketing and public relations.
 Teaching artist at United Caring Day Shelter, Evansville, Indiana, funded by Pollination Project grant and UCS’ Transitional Housing program.
 Initiated and completed mural project at the shelter.
 Published creative writer and visual artist with extensive exhibition record.